Nikhilnp01/QuizGame/README.md

 Quiz Game
 A simple and interactive terminal-based quiz game written in Python.
 This game asks the player a few basic computer-related questions and keeps track of their score.

-📋 Features
+***Features:
-Interactive command-line interface
+1. Interactive command-line interface

-Five beginner-level computer science questions

-Score tracking and percentage calculation
+2.Five beginner-level computer science questions 3.Score tracking and percentage calculation 4.Case-insensitive answer evaluation

-Case-insensitive answer evaluation

-🚀 Getting Started
+***Getting Started
 Requirements
-Python 3.x installed
+1.Python 3.x installed
 Running the Game
-Clone or download this repository.

-Open a terminal and navigate to the project directory.

-Run the game using:

-bash
-Copy
-Edit
-python quiz_game.py
-🎮 How to Play
+***How to Play
 You'll be asked if you want to play.

 If you agree, you'll enter your name and answer 5 questions.

 At the end, your score and percentage will be displayed.

-📌 Sample Questions
+***Sample Questions
 What is CPU stands for?

 What is GPU stands for?